Taking Charge of Your Health When You Have Prostate Cancer

 Courses of Action

-Generally, there are two courses of action you can take (and only you can decide what action to take after consulting with your doctor): active surveillance and treatment.
+Generally, there are two courses of action you can take (and only you can decide what action to take after consulting with your doctor): active surveillance or treatment.

-If you decide on watchful waiting, you can take action by making your body strong to better manage the cancer and its physical and emotional effects on you.
+If you decide on active surveillance, you can take action by making your body strong to better manage the cancer and its physical and emotional effects on you.

 Treatment for Prostate Cancer